-Whether your interest is in adoption counseling, fundraising, computer issues, hands-on animal care, animal rehab and training, veterinary assistant tasks, event planning you'll find your niche with us!
+Whether your interest is in adoption counseling, fundraising, hands-on animal care, or animal rehab and training you'll find your niche with us!

 Want to make a difference in the lives of Houston's homeless animals?
 Become a Friends For Life Volunteer!
 We offer a variety of volunteer opportunities, and all of them make a true difference to the animals in our care.
 Volunteers must be at least 16 years old and attend volunteer orientation and training.

 Animal Care Volunteers